ar-marco-polo/marco-polo-android-app/README.md

 To create the illusion of a virtual "directional microphone" we generate a sound that changes with the distance to another player and is also influenced by pointing towards or away from them.

 We use the Google Play Services to get a device's current location.
-Once we know our own location and that of another play we can create a vector between these two points.
+Once we know our own location and that of another player we can create a vector between these two points.
 We calculate the distance between our device and that of another player.

 On modern Android devices we use the fused `Sensor.TYPE_ROTATION_VECTOR` ([Android Documentation](https://developer.android.com/guide/topics/sensors/sensors_motion.html)) to get the device orientation.
 On older devices we use `Sensor.TYPE_ACCELEROMETER` and `Sensor.TYPE_MAGNETIC_FIELD` to get the device's compass direction.
 From these APIs we receive a normalized vector in a 3d coordinate system pointing in the device direction.